paulkaefer/diamol_code/code/book_code.md

 ## Section 4.5: Understanding multi-stage Dockerfiles

 ## Lab
 Pressed for time, so I just compared the Dockerfiles; they make sense.
+The one question is why the `EXPOSE`/`CMD`/`ENV` command order is swapped in the author's solution.
 ```bash
 λ docker container run
  -d -p 804:80 ch04-lab